funkhaus/Rest-Easy/README.md

 -   `rez_get_next_page_id($target_post)` - Get the ID of the page/post following the `$target_post`.
 -   `rez_get_previous_page_id($target_post)` - Get the ID of the page/post before the `$target_post`.
+-   `set_attachment_serialization($target_post, $value)` - Set whether or not a target post should automatically serialize its attached media.
+(Can save time when serializing pages with large amounts of attachments, for example.)

 ## Integrations